Design of Machine Elements (MNE 381)

-Course Description: This course introduces finite element method (FEM) simulation and its application to additive manufacturing (AM) for quality/reliability improvement.
-Topics to be covered are: Introduction to the fundamentals of FEM; Hands-on experience with FEM software and practical aspects of solids, heat transfer, and nonlinear problems; Review of AM processes and quality/reliability issues; FEM simulation to predict part distortions, residual stresses, and in-service performance of AM part; Simulation-based optimization of AM process parameters for quality improvement.
+Course Description: This course introduces the finite element method (FEM) and its application to additive manufacturing (AM) problems.
+The objective is to enable students to apply FEM to a wide range of engineering problems.
+Topics to be covered include: Introduction to the fundamentals of FEM; Applied finite element modeling and practical aspects of solid, heat transfer, time-dependent, and multi-physics coupled problems; Review of AM processes and quality issues; FEM to predict part distortions, residual stresses, and in-service performance of AM products; Simulation-based design and process optimization for AM part quality improvement.